 Due to its association with tobacco, nicotine has earned a reputation for being harmful over the years.
 Nicotine has been linked to cancer and emphysema.
-However, in its pure form, nicotine is beneficial to our bodies, protecting the brain from aging and cutting down on the risks of Alzheimer’s, Parkinson and other debilitating health conditions.
+However, in its pure form, nicotine is good for our bodies, protecting the brain from aging and cutting down on the risks of Alzheimer’s, Parkinson and other health conditions.

 Nicotine is a potent nootropic alkaloid found naturally in the nightshade family plants, some of which include tomatoes, eggplants, potatoes, and of course, tobacco.
 When we take nicotine orally or via inhalation, we get a temporary feeling of relaxation, an increased heartbeat, and a release of endorphins.

-By isolating nicotine from tobacco (the plant it’s found most commonly in), we can enjoy the many benefits of this unique chemical without being exposed to the dangerous toxins in cigarettes.
-E-liquids and e-cigarettes are exciting ways to enjoy the health benefits of nicotine intake in a safe and eco-friendly manner.
+By separating nicotine from the tobacco plant, we can enjoy the many benefits of this unique chemical without being exposed to the dangerous toxins in cigarettes.
+E-liquids and electronic cigarettes are ways to the benefits of nicotine.

 No cure has yet been found for Alzheimer’s.
 Still, nicotine shows promise in delaying the onset of the disease and mitigating the symptoms of the disease due to its neuroprotective effects.